DNC Day 3: Here's what to expect from the third day of the Democratic convention

 A number of prominent Democrats are expected to speak on Day 3 of the convention, although an official schedule has yet to be released.
 Harris' running mate, Minnesota Gov. Tim Walz, is expected to deliver the keynote address as he officially accepts the vice presidential nomination and makes his introduction on the national stage.

 The delegates will also hear from former President Bill Clinton, former House Speaker Nancy Pelosi and House Minority Leader Hakeem Jeffries.
 Sens.
 Cory Booker of New Jersey, Catherine Cortez Masto of Nevada, Amy Klobuchar of Minnesota and Chris Murphy of Connecticut are scheduled to speak on Wednesday night.
-And Transportation Secretary Pete Buttigieg, along with Govs.
+And Transportation Secretary Pete Buttigieg and Govs.
 Josh Shapiro of Pennsylvania and Wes Moore of Maryland are set to speak as well.

+Some of Wednesday night's speakers will address border security and immigration policy, Harris campaign officials told CBS News, as the campaign seeks to flip the script on an issue that's presented a vulnerability for the party heading toward November.
+Murphy, who negotiated a bipartisan border security agreement in the Senate earlier this year that Republicans ultimately rejected at the behest of Trump, is among those who will speak about the issue.

 How to watch the 2024 DNC with cable